tc39/notes/es8/2018-01/jan-23.md

 ... discussion about the pronunciation of "radix"; loosely settled on "radd-ix" ...

 MB: Suggestion is {BigInt, Number}.fromString().
 Symmetric with toString.
-We want something to BigInt that fulfils this functionality and we can add the same thing to Number.
+We want something to BigInt that fulfills this functionality and we can add the same thing to Number.
 Main problem that motivates this is there's no way to do the inverse — go from string back to number — but Number can through parseInt, although in a surprising way.

 MB: Reasons parseInt is weird: gives NaN when string is bad, gives NaN when radix is bad, accepts radix 0 and pretends it's 10, accepts hex literal prefixes but not the octal and binary prefixes.
 Can't go back and add support, might be backwards-incompatible.
 It also ignores leading whitespace and trailing non-digits.
 And having some support for integer literal prefixes means it's not the inverse of toString - it accepts some things that toString can't produce.